 Built with bio-based polymers

-All composite paddles by NSP are baked after a bio-based polymer is applied.
+All of our composite paddles, including this 100% Carbon Speedster 76, are baked after a bio-based polymer is applied.
 Supplied by Entropy Resins, we are aware that even bio-based epoxy impacts the environment.
 But replacing petroleum-based materials with renewable plant-based resources is a good move, recognized by the United States Department of Agriculture (USDA).

 Entropy Resins products meet the program criteria and are all USDA Certified Bio-based Products.